-The following will occur without a variation report:
+However, even without a variation report:

-- i We would be able to impose new or modify existing local restrictions or exclusions on coastal access rights as necessary, and people with a legal interest in the land would be able to apply to us for such directions under certain circumstances - see chapter 6 of the Coastal Access Scheme. - ii Further work could be carried out where necessary either to establish or maintain the route, or to provide any means of access to the coastal margin, using powers and procedures set out in Schedule 20 of the Marine and Coastal Access Act 2009 and chapter 3 of the Countryside and Rights of Way Act. - iii If at any time the use of affected land should change, the normal rules in relation to excepted land would apply, so for example land newly covered by buildings and their curtilage, and land in the course of such development, would automatically become excepted from the coastal access rights - see Annex C: Excepted Land Categories.
+- i We would be able to impose new or modify existing local restrictions or exclusions on coastal access rights as necessary, and people with a legal interest in the land would be able to apply to us for such directions under certain circumstances - see chapter 6 of the Coastal Access Scheme. - ii Further work could be carried out where necessary either to establish or maintain the route, or to provide any means of access to the coastal margin, using powers and procedures set out in Schedule 20 of the Marine and Coastal Access Act 2009 and chapter 3 of the Countryside and Rights of Way Act. - iii If at any time the use of affected land should change, the normal rules in relation to excepted land would apply, so for example land covered by buildings and their curtilage, and land in the course of development, would automatically become excepted from the coastal access rights - see Annex C: Excepted Land Categories.

-9. Restrictions and exclusions
+10. Restrictions and exclusions

-Below, we provide the details and explain the practical effects of the directions to exclude or restrict coastal access rights proposed by this report.
+Below, we summarise the directions to exclude or restrict coastal access rights proposed by this report.